 Naturally Lyme disease is most common in areas with lots of ticks.
 In the United States these areas are the Northeast States down the Atlantic seaboard, and the upper Midwest.
 The Centers for Disease Control (CDC) monitors cases of Lyme Disease and have maps showing disease locations throughout the United States.
 The map below shows cases in 2017.

-Lymes Disease Symptoms that Start Right Away
+Lyme Disease Symptoms in the Elderly that Start Right Away

-Many doctors familiar with Lyme Disease would highly recommend treating the Lymes Disease symptoms as soon as possible.
+Many doctors familiar with Lyme Disease would highly recommend treating the Lymes Disease symptoms in the elderly as soon as possible.
 This would be great, IF people knew they had the disease right away.
 When ticks bite you, they inject a little local anesthetic.
 Very often you won’t feel the bite.
 Then the tick falls off and you don’t know it ever happened.
 If you think a tick bit you, try to see a doctor right away.

-Some people develop a ‘bullseye rash’ around the tick bite.
+One of the Lyme disease symptoms some people develop a ‘bullseye rash’ around the tick bite.
 The rash would be a very good indication that you should go to the doctor.
 According to the CDC, 70-80% of people develop the rash between 3 and 30 days after the tick bite.

-Other early Lymes Disease symptoms include:
+Other early Lymes Disease symptoms in Elderly People include:

 - Facial paralysis or drooping

 - General body aching

 - Trouble sleeping

 - Eye inflammation